arkency/posts/posts/2014-06-29-create-run-and-manage-your-background-processes.md

 		end script
 ```

-How to run our program?
+## How to run it?

 As you might have guessed, there a couple ways to do that.

   a) when we run our script on custom event you can run it like